goodgrid/okta-config-manager/README.md

 ## Configuration

-Before using this tool, it needs to be setup.
+Before using this tool, it needs to be set up.
 The configuration is contained in config.js which refers to secrets in secrets.js.
-These two are split to be able to manage config.js in version management and leave secrets.js out of that.
+These two are split to be able to  manage config.js in version management and leave secrets.js out of version management.

 ```
 const config = {